-Agathonike Sabina Craies (1885-1947), daughter of William Fielden Craies (a London barrister) and Euterpe Ionides, herself daughter of Manchester cloth-merchant and art collector Constantine Ionides.
-Agathonike would have been aged about 6 or 7 at the time of the portrait.
+Agathonike Sabina Craies (1885-1947), daughter of William Fielden Craies, a London barrister, and Euterpe Ionides, daughter of a wealthy Manchester cloth merchant and supporter of the arts.
+Agathonike would have been 6 or 7 at the time of the portrait.

-Exhibited in the New Gallery in 1892, with the description ‘pink frock, with blue background.’
+Exhibited in the New Gallery in 1892, with the catalogue description ‘pink frock, with blue background.’

 - Medium: oil on canvas (assumed).